 Like most of adidas’ best sneakers, there’s a story behind Stan Smith shoes.

 It all began in the 1980s with tennis player John McEnroe endorsing innovation for Nike.
-Later, the likes of Andre Agassi, Michael Chang, Roger Federer and others would follow suit, pushing product on court and in commercials.
+Later, the likes of Andre Agassi, Michael Chang, Roger Federer, and others would follow suit, pushing product on the court and in commercials.
 Today, Serena Williams and Naomi Osaka are best in show when it comes to record-breaking talent and on-court fashion.

 Years before all those endorsements occurred, adidas had operated in the tennis space by selling a shoe composed of white leather with perforated sidewall branding and a rubber outsole.
 The idea for a tennis shoe was informed by Horst Dassler, son of adidas founder Adolf “Adi” Dassler.

 From 1965 to 1971, the leather tennis shoe was worn in competition by French tennis star Robert Haillet, who served as the main endorser for adidas on the court and clay.
 Because of this, the model was marketed as the adidas Robert Haillet, solidifying the idea that signature footwear existed firmly in the world of tennis.

 But when Robert Haillet retired from tennis in 1971, so did the approach of using his name to sell a shoe.
 Two years later, American tennis pro Stan Smith signed with adidas at the peak of his career and took over endorsing the signature tennis model.
 Consequently, the classic court shoe with green foam padding on the heel for Achilles protection was re-branded as the “adidas Stan Smith” and sold to a U.S. audience.